TwiFic Doctorward Contest

 "Put her down, you big oaf," Rose yelled, as she peeled me out of Emmett's grasp.
 "Come on, sweetie.
 Alice is looking for you.
 Follow me."

 When Jasper and Alice brought me into their fold, Emmett and Rose became a part of my circle of friends.
 Emmett being the pseudo big brother and Rose keeping him in check was my new and welcome normal.
-I waved by to Emmett and weaved around the standing-room-only crowd with Rose to find Alice waiting for me to the right of the stage.
+I weaved around the standing-room-only crowd, and found Alice waiting for me to the right of the stage.

 "Hey, Bella!
 Are you ready to wow the PA rowdies with your amazing voice?"